dukeNG2012/GitHubProblem/README.md

-# GitHubProblem
+# LeetCodeProblem
-this is the place i put the github prob that i think it's cool
+this is the place i put LeetCode probs for revision back